Lumi-supercomputer/gromacs-on-lumi-workshop/Exercise-3.1/STMV/README.md

 No of atoms: 1066628

 ***Note**: 1.
 The .tpr file (pme_nvt.tpr) file used in the benchmarking is the same as the one provided in the exercise.</br>*
-*2. All simulations were performed on a single GPU node using 4 GCDs (2 GPUs).*
+*2. All simulations were performed on a single GPU node using 2 GCDs.*

 ## Exercise 3.1: Separate PME rank